Use knowledge sources with a chatbot

 When you use a text-based file, the chatbot will scrape its content and use it to answer questions.

-- From the Chatbots home, click the name of the chatbot.
+1. From the Chatbots home, select your chatbot.

-- Find and select the source file you want to use.
+5. Find and select the file you want to use.

 Limitations